-The Commission has reviewed the record in this case, including the Applications, the Firm Energy Sales Agreements, and the comments of Commission Staff, Idaho Power, the wind projects, and the public.
+The Commission has reviewed the record in this case, including the Applications, the Firm Energy Sales Agreements, and the comments of Commission Staff, Idaho Power, and Wasatch Wind.
 It is clear from the record that extensive review of PPAs is conducted by both parties prior to signing an agreement.
-From the Commission's perspective, a thorough review is appropriate and necessary prior to signing agreements that obligate ratepayers to payments of more than \$200 million over the 20-year term of these agreements.
+From the Commission's perspective, a thorough review is appropriate and necessary prior to signing Agreements that obligate ratepayers to payments in excess of \$230 million over the 20-year term of these Agreements.
 Indeed, the Commission has directed the utilities to assist the Commission in its gatekeeper role when reviewing QF contracts.

 The primary issue to be determined in these cases is whether the Agreements - which utilize the published avoided cost rate - were executed before the eligibility cap for published rates was lowered to 100 kW on December 14, 2010, for wind and solar projects.
 "According to the FERC, 'it is up to the States, not [FERC] to determine the specific parameters of individual QF power purchase agreements, including the date at which a legally enforceable obligation is incurred under State law."
 Rosebud Enterprises, 128 Idaho at 780-781, 917 P.2d at 623-624, citing West Penn Power Co., 71 FERC ¶ 61, 153 (1995).
 We find that the Agreements were not fully executed (signed by both parties) prior to December 14, 2010.
 More specifically, each Firm Energy Sales Agreement states that the "Effective Date" of the Agreement is "The date stated in the opening paragraph of this . . .
-Agreement representing the date upon which this [Agreement] was fully executed by both Parties."
-Agreements ¶ 1.10.
-The opening paragraph is dated "this 14th day of December 2010."
+Agreements ¶ 1.11.
+The opening paragraph is dated "this 28 day of December, 2010."
 Agreements at 1.
-It is not disputed that the projects signed the Agreements on December 13, and Idaho Power signed on December 14, 2010.
+It is clear that the Projects signed the Agreements on December 20, and Idaho Power signed on December 28, 2010.
 Id. at 29.
 Thus, on the date the two Agreements became effective, published avoided cost rates were available only to wind and solar projects with a design capacity of 100 kW or less.